The bulk of the material is from a chapter in my book:

 Not only did Anne teach singing with Webster, but she also acted as studio accompanist, so it was usually Webster who answered the door to new arrivals and made frequent cups of tea for everyone.

-Early in 1963 my father heard a recording I had made of myself singing Father of Heav’n (sung by Janet Baker) from Judas Maccabeus on my recently-acquired reel-to-reel tape recorder.
+Early in 1963 my father heard a recording I had made of myself singing Father of Heav’n from Judas Maccabeus on my recently-acquired reel-to-reel tape recorder.
 He had passed several disparaging remarks about the quality of my singing and I was feeling extremely despondent.
-Anne and Webster were kind and sympathetic when I told them what he had said.
+Anne and Webster were kind and sympathetic when I told them what he had said about my voice.

 “My family never praised me for my singing either,” Webster growled.
 “If it had been up to them I would never have become a singer.
 Bring the recording along next time and let’s see what it’s like.”

-They listened in silence the following week – perhaps my father had been right and it was awful – but afterwards Anne asked rather sharply as to who my accompanist had been.
-They were surprised when I admitted to accompanying myself.
-Nothing more was said.
+They listened in silence the following week – perhaps my father had been right and my singing was awful – but afterwards Anne asked rather sharply as to who my accompanist had been.
+They were very surprised when I admitted to accompanying myself.
+Nothing more was said at the time.
 In the fullness of time I recovered from the hurt my father’s criticism had caused me and I plodded on regardless.

-A few weeks later Webster phoned my mother to ask whether I’d like to play for him in the studio for a few weeks in April as she was going on a tour round the country with Leslie Green, the broadcaster of Tea With Mr Green fame on Springbok Radio, a great friend of theirs.
+A few weeks later Webster phoned my mother to ask whether I’d like to play for him in the studio for a few weeks in April as Anne was going on a tour round the country with Leslie Green, the broadcaster, best known for his programme on Springbok Radio of Tea With Mr Green, who was a great friend of theirs.

 I was out when he phoned so I phoned back that evening and spoke to Anne.
 Naturally, I wanted to do it.
 What a chance!